 - City of Houston Director of Cultural Affairs

 All of this originally came about due to the efforts of a real estate developer by the name of Adam Brackman.
 Through his company called Common Ground, Mr. Brackman most often purchases properties in the Midtown area that have the potential for profitable redevelopment.
-Sometimes it is years before the old buildings are demolished.
-In the meantime he likes to have muralists create art that enlivens the area as well as to bring attention to his buildings.
+Sometimes it is years before the old buildings disappear.
+In the meantime, he likes to have muralists create art that enlivens the area as well as to bring attention to his structures.

-Mr. Brackman contacted Sebastien Boileau to see if he would be interested in taking on this large project.
+Mr. Brackman contacted Sebastien Boileau to see if he would take on this massive project.
 “Mr. D” was delighted to do so.
 What muralist would not want such a large canvas of sorts in which to portray his art!

-Right across the street is another old building belonging to Mr. Brackman that is covered with colorful graffiti.
+Right across the street is another old building belonging to Mr. Brackman that also has colorful graffiti on it.
 It was once a Mental Health & Mental Retardation Authority building at 2850 Fannin.
-My husband and I have walked around this particular building and are amazed at all of the colorful street art covering it.
+My husband and I have walked around this particular building looking at all of the colorful street art on it.

-In one way it is sad to think that when these buildings are torn down, the art will also be destroyed.
+In one way it is sad to think that when these buildings are torn down, the art will also disappear.
 The only way to preserve the art is by capturing it in photos or videos.
-The fetching mural which was once located on one corner of the Houston Club Building in downtown Houston can now be viewed by clicking here.
+A fetching mural was once on one corner of the Houston Club Building in downtown Houston.
+It can now be viewed by clicking here.

-The Heights Post Office building still sports colorful murals but will soon be demolished.
-I am happy that I captured some of these images.
+The Heights Post Office building sported colorful murals but is now gone.
+I am happy that I captured some of those images.

 Sebastien Boileau has painted other notable murals in Houston, the Biscuit Wall being one of them.
 He was born in France.
-Paris was the location of some of his first street tagged walls.
-This self taught artist came to Houston and established his company called Eyeful Art Murals & Designs in 1998.
-He likes the fact that many people in Houston truly enjoy all types of art including the many forms of street art.
-He now makes a living from his artful creations and we who live here benefit from it.
+Paris is where he first street tagged walls.
+This self-taught artist came to Houston and established his company called Eyeful Art Murals & Designs in 1998.
+He likes the fact that many people in Houston genuinely enjoy all types of art, including the many forms of street art.
+He now makes a living from his artful creations, and we who live here benefit from it.

 This mural was altered by “Mr. D” for Super Bowl 51 played here in Houston in February of 2017.
-The god-like figure now sports some eye black, wears a Super bowl jersey and in place of the can of spray paint, he now holds a football.
-I will try and get some updated photos to add to this post in the near future.
+The god-like figure now sports some eye black, wears a Super Bowl jersey and in place of the can of spray paint, he currently holds a football.
+I will try and get some updated photos to add to this post shortly.

 Location of this mural is on the back of 2800 San Jacinto Street, Houston, Texas 77004.
 It is facing Fannin.